 This chair, the only one of its kind in the world, will integrate the study of the microbiota – henceforth recognized as the second human brain – into conventional approaches in order to shed light on the mechanisms modulating the metabolic health regarding eating habits.
 Thus, it will help to generate new therapeutic approaches as well as to design innovative nutritional and medical strategies to maintain health and to prevent obesity-related metabolic complications.
 This multifactorial disease is considered one of the most important 21st century societal challenges.

-Chairholder of the Chair of Research and Innovation in Cardiovascular Imaging
+Chairholder of the Canada Research Chair in Bioaerosols

-Chairholder of the Pfizer Canada – CIHR Chair in the Pathogenesis of Insulin Resistance and Cardiovascular Diseases
+Chairholder of the Research Chair in Neurobiology of Metabolism and Sleep

 Chairholder of the Canada Research Chair in Valvular Heart Diseases